alnordst/pressure-game/app/views/docs/index.md

 Get a [state](#state) by `id`.

 ### POSTs
-All `POST` requests are authenticated with bearer token against *Discord's OAuth2*.
+All `POST` requests are authenticated with bearer token against [Discord's OAuth2](https://discordjs.guide/oauth2/).
 All posts respond with status code `403: Forbidden` on authentication failure.
 Include in header:
 ```
 Authorization: Bearer <client token>
 ```